drewsilcock/drewsilcock.github.io/_posts/2014-07-15-personal-cheatsheet.md

 These are the things you need to do when using `git` on a new computer:

 {% highlight bash %}
+# Change username associated with commits
+git config --global user.name "<USER>"

+# Change email associated with commits
-git config --global user.name "<USER>" git config --global user.email <EMAIL>
+git config --global user.email <EMAIL>

+# Cache uname and passwd for convenience (only on git >= 1.7.9)
 git config --global credential.helper cache
 {% endhighlight %}